Before we can go any further we have already made four assumptions about you.

 Suffice to say the ESFA does not go around handing money out to everybody who asks.
 Funding is applied for via a tendering process but before you can tender the training providers has to be on their approved list.

 What a training company needs to offer courses funded by the government varies depending on what type of training you are offering and how you would like it to be funded.
+Check out the funding models below for more advice on each type and the suitability to your training company.

 Advanced Learner Loans